haeho7/docker-images/ext/transmission/README.md

 ## Use macvlan network

-When creating a macvlan, if the device has a bridge device, `parent` needs to specify a bridge device instead of a physical interface, such as: `parent=br-lan` .

 OpenWrt need install `kmod-macvlan` package.

 See more: <https://forum.openwrt.org/t/solved-docker-macvlan-network/106478>

+When creating a macvlan, if the bridge device, `parent` needs to specify a bridge device instead of a physical interface, such as: `parent=br-lan` .

 ```sh
 # create network